gdtyra/gdtyra.github.io/index.md

 ### Product
 The Dash Wand had 2 hardware models and, the way I look at it, 4 iterations on its functionality.
 The original idea was a sort of alternative to a written shopping list.
 Customers would keep it in their kitchen and either scan product barcodes when they ran out or speak the name of something they needed into the built-in microphone.
 It was originally just called the Amazon Dash, but the release of the Dash Button created confusion.

 The first model and iteration allowed users to build a "Dash List" entirely distinct from their shopping cart on the AmazonFresh website.
 We leveraged the NLP services concurrently being built for the Echo device to do voice transcription and acquired a database of product UPC mappings to populate the Dash List with appropriate search terms.
-Customers could go to their Dash List page and select products to add to cart from inline search results associated with each voice input or scan.
+Customers could go to their Dash List page and select products to add to cart from in-line search results associated with each voice input or scan.

 The 2nd iteration was the concept of "high confidence" inputs.
 If we were confident that an input was intended to represent a specific product, we would add that product directly to cart and skip the Dash List.
-However, we also provided an inline UX for customers to switch the product from the AmazonFresh cart page.
+However, we also provided an in-line UX for customers to switch the product from the AmazonFresh cart page.
 In practice, "high confidence" inputs were scans for which the Amazon catalog had a UPC mapping to an available product or voice inputs with search results containing an item previously purchased by the customer.

 The 3rd iteration was the migration, along with AmazonFresh in general, to the primary Amazon.com retail website.
-There was no "Dash List" anymore, but rather the concept of "ambiguous items" comingled in the shopping cart view with regular cart items.
-Ambiguous items could be "disambiguated" by selecting from the inline search results and disambiguated items could be swapped out with different search results using a similar UX.
+There was no "Dash List" anymore, but rather the concept of "ambiguous items" co-mingled in the shopping cart view with regular cart items.
+Ambiguous items could be "disambiguated" by selecting from the in-line search results and disambiguated items could be swapped out with different search results using a similar UX.

 At some point during the iterations above, a 2nd hardware model was also released.
 It was significantly smaller and had a proper speaker and more expressive LEDs.

 The 4th and final iteration was the addition of Alexa integration.
 Instead of being a largely input-only device aside from confirmation beeps, customers could use it to talk to Alexa.
 It enabled most of the interactions that could be done with the Echo device except for things like music playback which would drain the battery.
 If the Alexa NLU systems matched an input to one of the Alexa intent handlers, the response would be streamed to the device.
 If not, the input would be treated as before and result in a cart item.

 Device configuration was also a major component of the product from an engineering perspective.
 Customers would need to use a mobile app to configure the Dash Wand's Wi-Fi connection while also registering the device to their Amazon account.
 Originally, the only setup method was one in which the user's phone would connect to a temporary Wi-Fi network broadcast by the device after which the app could send the necessary configuration data to the device.
 This had the inherent issue of the mobile app losing Internet access while connected to the Dash, but even worse was the behavior of some Android phones to automatically disconnect from the Dash after detecting that there was no Internet access.
 The poor UX resulted in a second setup method using ultrasonic audio.
 The app would output the configuration data encoded as an ultrasonic audio signal and the Dash would listen for this.
-Sonic setup was the primary setup method and Wi-Fi setup remained as a fallback in cases where Sonic setup failed for whatever reason.
+Sonic setup was the primary setup method and Wi-Fi setup remained as a fall-back in cases where Sonic setup failed for whatever reason.

 ### Complexity
 Device registration was a major point of complexity and pain.
 This stemmed from the fact that it was a client-side activity which we didn't have as much insight into combined with the constantly changing world of smartphones at the time, especially on the Android side.
 We were able to test the full range of relevant iPhones OS versions, but for Android we just covered as much as we could using our current and previous personal phones.
 To help us in this aspect, I progressively added more detailed client-side logging to the apps and did what I could to ensure that the logs made their way to our server.
 The apps would send us logs if the user succeeded, failed, or abandoned setup, but would also proactively send us partial logs if the user switched away from the app since we couldn't be sure if they were coming back.
 If the app crashed, it would send any previously written logs on the next startup.

 A major pain point on the development side was the fact that the Dash devices couldn't connect to the internal corporate network which prevented us from using them to test against our development environments.
 This wasn't the biggest problem early on because the device behavior was simple.
 We were able to write tests that covered API behavior and generally be confident it would work with the actual device.
 The problem was much more significant once we started working on Alexa integration because we would benefit much more from ad-hoc testing and experimentation with different Alexa interactions, especially as we were trying to understand how the Alexa systems worked and what kinds of responses we might get from it.
-We did eventually get one device that had special access to the corporate network, but it had to run modified firmware, was painful to update with new firmware, and the firmware was hardcoded to talk to a particular endpoint which all engineers had to share.
+We did eventually get one device that had special access to the corporate network, but it had to run modified firmware, was painful to update with new firmware, and the firmware was hard-coded to talk to a particular endpoint which all engineers had to share.
 It eventually became worthwhile to me to write a "virtual Dash" desktop app which enabled much easier development.
 We ran it on our laptops, which of course had access to the corporate network, and could use the laptop microphone to provide inputs.
 The app would play the audio response as well as print the HTTP headers and other useful debug information.

 Migrating from AmazonFresh to Amazon.com was a major body of work involving swapping out dependencies, dealing with many new teams who didn't necessarily see it as a priority to support us.
 Instead of working within the stand-alone AmazonFresh website and mobile apps alongside people we had already worked with in the past, we were now trying to integrate with established Amazon systems that were surely dealing with many other things.
 While not an engineering complexity, there was definitely complexity involved in negotiating priorities with other teams and getting them aligned with our goals.